 - Engage with Green Building Council of Australia and assist them in recognising SR on property developments as part of their rating scheme.

-- Encourage application of the International Standard ‘Soil Quality – Sustainable Remediation’ (ISO 18504) in Australia and internationally.
+- Encourage application of the Australian Standard ‘Soil Quality – Sustainable Remediation’ (AS ISO 18504: 2022) and the International Standard ‘Soil Quality – Sustainable Remediation’ (ISO 18504:2017) in Australia, New Zealand and internationally.

 - Reinforce that SR is how to remediate not whether or how much to remediate.